 We are an emerging technology company and a smart security systems provider with proprietary technologies, based in Beijing, China.
-We focus on visual and non-visual fusion perception algorithms and big data analytics technologies, with the goal of providing customers with smart security solutions, smart hardware and education-related technologies applicable across multiple scenarios and industries.
+We focus on visual and non-visual fusion perception algorithms and big data analytics technologies, with the goal of providing customers with smart security solutions, smart hardware, education-related technologies applicable and 5G value-added services across multiple scenarios and industries.